 Getting businesses back to business

-No one truly knows what the new normal office will look like in six months-time from now, although it seems that a hybrid mix of home and office working in some shape or form is here to stay.
+No one truly knows what the new normal office will look like in six months time, although it seems that a hybrid mix of home and office working in some shape or form is here to stay.
 To make homeworking work, businesses will need to adapt and ensure that they remain resilient and agile.
 Having the right technology in place to make communication and collaboration as connected and seamless as possible is likely to be a fundamental cornerstone to making this new normal way work.